duong-nd/CS175/Assignment6/README.md

 * LICENSE: (as provided)
 * Makefile: Slightly modified the Makefile so that it produces an output file called `asst` rather than `asst<assignment number>`.
 * README.md: This file, in Markdown format.
-* asst.cpp: The C++ file, now responding to frame update requests and with animation support.
+* asst.cpp: The main C++ file, now with Catmull-Rom interpolation and pickable lights.
 * geometry.cpp: (as provided)
 * glsupport.cpp: (as provided)
-* material.h: (as provided)
 * picker.cpp: (as provided)
 * ppm.cpp: (as provided)
 * renderstates.cpp: (as provided)